NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^
-.. table:: Parameters for definition of Polycone
+.. table:: Parameters for defining a polycone
     :widths: 20, 20, 60

     +-------------+------------------------------------------------+